 - Wrong task evaluation.
 As soon as we notice that the task will take us a month instead of 2 weeks as we estimated, we communicate it.
 Then things are about setting a good strategy.
 What do I mean?
-Cut the scope where possible and simplify the features where possible.
+Cut the scope and simplify the features where possible.

-- Late client's feedback.
+- Delayed client's feedback.
 If that happens, we set an agreement that you as a product owner should check the work done every week and come back with feedback within 3 working days.
 Moving in small steps leads to success.

 Problem #5 Poor Code that Can’t Be Supported

 Buy nice, but twice.
 It's difficult to be 100% sure that your prospective partner will deliver the product with no bugs, but it's possible.
 Often, you'll be troubled with – small bugs, unreachable code, no architecture, etc.

 Why does the problem arise?
 Unclear project requirements.

 How to solve it?
 Before the development starts, define your quality standards and share requirements with a team.
 Add them to the Contract and check regularly.
 It’s also wise to ask some clarifying questions at the pre-sales meetings.